snozbot/fungus/Docs/command_ref/variable_commands.md

 Property | Type | Description
  --- | --- | ---
-Text File | UnityEngine.TextAsset | Text file to read into the string variable String Variable | Fungus.StringVariable | String variable to store the tex file contents in
+Text File | UnityEngine.TextAsset | Text file to read into the string variable String Variable | Fungus.Variables.StringVariable | String variable to store the tex file contents in

 ## Reset
 Resets the state of all commands and variables in the Flowchart.